Turkey detains building contractors as quake deaths pass 33K

 The first U.N convoy to reach northwest Syria from Turkey was on Thursday, three days after the earthquake.

-Before that, the only cargo coming across the Bab al-Hawa crossing on the Turkey-Syria border was a steady stream of bodies of earthquake victims — Syrian refugees who had fled the war in their country and settled in Turkey but perished in Monday’s 7.8 magnitude quake — coming home for burial.
+Before that, it was only a steady stream of bodies of earthquake victims coming across the Bab al-Hawa crossing on the Turkey-Syria border: Syrian refugees who had fled the war in their country and settled in Turkey but perished in the disaster coming home for burial.

 Political disputes have also held up aid convoys sent from areas of northeast Syria controlled by U.S.-backed Kurdish groups to those controlled by the Syrian government and by Turkish-backed rebels who have fought with the Kurdish-led Syrian Democratic Forces over the years.

-The death toll in Syria’s northwestern rebel-held region has reached 2,166, according to the rescue worker group the White Helmets.
+The earthquake death toll in Syria’s northwestern rebel-held region has reached 2,166, according to the rescue worker group the White Helmets.
 The overall death toll in Syria stood at 3,553 on Saturday, though the 1,387 deaths reported for government-held parts of the country hadn’t been updated in days.
+Turkey’s death toll was updated to 29,605 Sunday afternoon.

+Turkey’s Justice Ministry on Saturday announced the planned establishment of Earthquake Crimes Investigation bureaus.
+The bureaus would aim to identify contractors and others responsible for building works, gather evidence, instruct experts including architects, geologists and engineers, and check building permits and occupation permits.

+A building contractor was detained by authorities on Friday at Istanbul airport before he could board a flight out of the country.
+He built a luxury 12-story building called Ronesans Rezidans in the historic city of Antakya, in Hatay province.
+When it went down, it left an untold number of dead.
+He was formally arrested Saturday.

+In leaked testimony published by Anadolu, the man said the building followed regulations and he did not know why the building didn’t withstand the quakes.
+His lawyer suggested the public was looking for a scapegoat.

+Erdogan acknowledged earlier in the week that the initial response has been hampered by the extensive damage.
+He said the worst-affected area was 500 kilometers (310 miles) in diameter and was home to 13.5 million people in Turkey.
+During a tour of quake-damaged cities Saturday, Erdogan said a disaster of this scope was rare, referring to it as the “disaster of the century” in multiple speeches.

-Fraser reported from Ankara.
-Zeynep Bilginsoy in Istanbul, Abby Sewell in Beirut and Kirsten Grieshaber in Berlin contributed to this report.
+Bilginsoy reported from Istanbul.
+Susan Fraser in Ankara, Abby Sewell in Beirut and Kirsten Grieshaber in Berlin contributed to this report.

 Follow AP’s earthquake coverage at https://apnews.com/hub/earthquakes